Why Do Account-Based Marketing & Use Funnels?

 - Account-Based Marketing Ad Platform (if used in ABM efforts)

-A number of companies are running Demand and ABM Funnels side-by-side to track performance.
-And we think this is the right approach.
-But many of our customers ask us what the main differences between the funnels are.
-So, here are a couple of main differences:
+Several companies are running Demand and ABM Funnels side-by-side to track performance, which we consider the correct approach.
+Many of our customers ask us what the main differences between the funnels are.
+So, here are two main differences:

 Here are a few tips on how to ensure your ABM Funnel is firing on all cylinders: